murchandamus/bips/bip-update-process.md

 mailing list, where it is also more likely to be retained by the community memory.

 If the BIP needs more work, an editor should ensure that constructive, actionable feedback is provided to the author for revision.
-Once the BIP is fleshed out it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.
+Once the BIP is ready it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.

 For each new BIP pull request that comes in, an editor checks the following: